 For those early-risers, day two of the Urban Soccer Symposium began with an optional yoga session.
 Subsequently, attendees heard from featured speaker, Eldra Jackson of Inside Circle.
 As someone with a difficult past, Eldra spoke to the audience about the importance of sharing emotions.
 By the end of the session, attendees left with a better understanding of how to create safe spaces that allow their youth to express themselves and their emotions.

-Throughout the day, a handful of attendees also spent the day earning their, a unique collaboration between United Soccer Coaches and the U.S. Soccer Foundation that provides tools to coaches working in non-traditional soccer settings.
+Throughout the day, a handful of attendees also spent the day earning their Urban Soccer Diploma, a unique collaboration between United Soccer Coaches and the U.S. Soccer Foundation that provides tools to coaches working in non-traditional soccer settings.

 Anthony Wallace, Recreation Specialist at DC Department of Parks and Recreation, left the Diploma feeling reinvigorated and with a newfound dedication to his work.
 “What it teaches that I won’t learn anyplace else is how to be a more passionate coach,” he said.
 “That’s something that government doesn’t teach.
 You have to be empathetic with the folks you’re coaching and interacting with.”

 During the event’s second plenary session, Chicago Mayor Rahm Emanuel and Segundo Barrio FC were awarded the Influence and Impact Awards, respectively.
-Mayor Emanuel was recognized for his role in bringing to life the, while Segundo Barrio FC was recognized for its work using soccer as a tool for social change by developing programs that foster the physical, mental, and emotional growth of youth in the Segundo Barrio neighborhood of El Paso, Texas.
+Mayor Emanuel was recognized for his role in bringing to life the Chicago Soccer Initiative, while Segundo Barrio FC was recognized for its work using soccer as a tool for social change by developing programs that foster the physical, mental, and emotional growth of youth in the Segundo Barrio neighborhood of El Paso, Texas.

 The main event featured members of IntegrateNYC in a presentation and Q&A session as Matt Diaz, Devaun Longley, and Sarah “Zaps” Zapiler shared their experiences in their efforts to ensure that all students have equitable access to after-school athletic activities in the city of New York.